tuadmin/lessql/docs/guide.md

 category:       id, title
 ```

-You can use LessQL's [migration framework](migrations.md) to generate the database.
+You can use [LessQL Runners](runners.md) to generate your database.

 ## Setup